minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 punishments or rewards for the representative's voting behaviors.
 In both cases he finds a positive correlation between contributions from special interest groups and a vote in their favor.

-// although some researchers believe that rollcall serve as rewards or punishments @stratmann-1991, taking only

 To account for these differences in campaign contribution selection, I explored both aforementioned options: On the one hand, I calculated the contribution variables based on the previous election cycle, based on several academic papers who take the same